ociswap/scrypto-avltree/TechnicalREADME.md

 3. **Maintaining Tree Balance:** After removal, it's essential to adjust the balance factors of nodes, starting from the parent of the deleted or replacement node and moving up to the root.
 If a balance factor is not -1, 0, or 1, rebalancing becomes necessary.

 #### Replacement node
-The first step is to find a replacement node, which can be the successor or predecessor node, if they are in the subtree of the deleted node.
+The first step is to find a replacement node, which can be the successor or predecessor node if they are in the subtree of the deleted node.
-If the delete node has no children, it does not need to be replacement.
+If the delete node has no children, it does not need to be replaced.
 An example with children is shown below.
 ````
     d
    / \